fscm/docker-mongodb/README.md

 # MongoDB for Docker

-Docker image that should be used to start an MongoDB server.
+Docker image that should be used to start a MongoDB server.

 ## Synopsis